james-tay/mygpio/README.md

 - if we're up for exactly 1 minute, check if the file ``/autoexec.cfg`` exists, and start background threads listed in this file.

+A bad configuration or misbehaving thread may lead to a crash.
+To reduce the effects of crash looping, we delay all thread creation for 1 minute so that we have a sufficient window to update or correct configuration files.

 ESP32s typically have a built-in user controlled LED.
 Every 5 seconds, a single blink indicates wifi is connected, while 2x blinks indicate wifi is disconnected.